adityaphasu/notion-clone/README.md

 **User Experience**

-- 🌓 Light and Dark mode to suit your preferences
+- 🌓 Light and Dark mode to suit preferences
 - 📱 Full mobile responsiveness for productivity on the go
 - 🛬 Landing page for a welcoming user entry point
 - 🖼️ Cover image for each document to add a personal touch